MarioChao/SprintingAlice/readme.md

 You start with 3 lives, and after you died 3 times, you'll start over from a save-point.

 ## Instructions
-Use arrow keys to move the player and jump.
+Use arrow keys to move the player.
+Use the space key to jump.

+## Hints
+In the third level, each moon-shaped powerup will increase your jump height.
+There are three in total.
+You will also need figure out the map through trial-and-error.